 7.TABLE TALK: No Table Talk is allowed by players or kibitzers ,while the

 hand is in play,that will affect the outcome of the game.
-Do not hold up the
+Do not coach a player

-game by discussing the game strategy of any player including your own partner.
+or discuss the game strategy of any player including your own partner, during the

 8. SHOWING CARDS: Opening cards is allowed, but is up to the discretion of the